-Combine the chocolates, Grand Marnier, ¼ cup water and vanilla in the top of a double boiler or heat proof bowl.
+Combine the chocolates, Grand Marnier, ¼ cup water, and vanilla in the top of a double boiler or heat-proof bowl.
 Set it over a pan of simmering water just until the chocolate melts.
 Cool completely to room temperature.

 Once cooled, stir or whisk in the butter and orange zest into the melted chocolate mixture.

-In an electric mixer with the paddle attachment or a bowl with hand mixer, beat the egg yolks and ½ cup sugar on high speed until very thick and pale yellow, about 4 minutes.
+In an electric mixer with the paddle attachment or a bowl with a hand mixer, beat the egg yolks and ½ cup sugar on high speed until very thick and pale yellow, about 4 minutes.
 With the mixer on low speed, add the chocolate mixture until combined.
 Transfer to a large bowl.

-In an electric mixer with the whisk attachment, whisk 1 cup of egg whites (you will have leftovers), a pinch of salt and 1 tablespoon of sugar on high speed until firm but not dry, about 2 minutes.
+In an electric mixer with the whisk attachment, whisk 1 cup of egg whites (you will have leftovers), a pinch of salt, and 1 tablespoon of sugar on high speed until firm but not dry, about 2 minutes.
 Whisk half the egg whites into the chocolate mixture; then fold in the rest with a rubber spatula.
 Be gentle when folding in the remaining egg whites as you want the mousse to be light and fluffy.

 Without cleaning the bowl or whisk, whip the heavy cream and remaining tablespoon of sugar until firm; about 2 minutes.
 Gently fold the whipped cream into the chocolate mixture.
 Spoon into 12 individual bowls or into a large serving bowl.
 Chill at least 4 hours or overnight before serving.